garretgonzales/CodeCalibrate/README.md

 </div>

-Code Calibrate is a full-stack Java practice platform that turns exercise results into an explainable next recommendation.
+Code Calibrate is a full-stack Java practice platform that turns trusted exercise results into an explainable next recommendation.
 A learner registers, receives an exercise selected from their current mastery, writes Java in an embedded editor, submits it for isolated evaluation, and receives immediate feedback.
-A trusted verdict updates skill mastery and influences what the learner practices next.
+The resulting verdict updates a data-focused dashboard and influences what the learner practices next.

 | 🎯 Adaptive practice | 🔒 Trusted evaluation | 🚀 Production deployed |
 | :---: | :---: | :---: |